codeandwork/courses/courses/prep/flaskTutorial1.md

 * A Python framework for building web applications (sites, blogs, wiki, etc.)

-* Flask provides you tools, libraries, and technologies that allow you to build a web application
+* Flask provides you with tools, libraries, and technologies that allow you to build a web application

 ## Flask dependencies